-- Determine whether the schedule of projects adheres to the approved resolution adopted by the School District. - Determine if SPLOST funds were spent in accordance with the SPLOST Resolutions passed March 1, 2016 and March 16, 2021. - Determine whether there is an effective means of monitoring program performance within a projected timeline, to evaluate the validity of expenditures, and to evaluate the timely completion of each project. - Determine whether management of the School District is following Board approved procurement policies and procedures. - Provide for the issuance of periodic reports at least annually with respect to the extent to which expenditures are meeting the goals described above. - Provide for the issuance of public recommendations at least annually for improvements in meeting the goals described above. - Determine that all SPLOST revenue is properly recorded.
+- Determine whether the schedule of projects adheres to the approved resolutions adopted by the School District. - Determine if SPLOST funds were spent in accordance with SPLOST Resolutions passed March 1, 2016 and March 16, 2021. - Determine whether there is an effective means of monitoring program performance within a projected timeline, to evaluate the validity of expenditures, and to evaluate the timely completion of each project. - Determine whether management of the School District is following Board approved procurement policies and procedures and ensuring to the maximum extent possible that the tax funds are expended efficiently and economically. - Provide for the issuance of periodic reports at least annually with respect to the extent to which expenditures are meeting the goals described in O.C.G.A. §20-2-491. - Provide for the issuance of public recommendations at least annually for improvements in meeting the goals described in O.C.G.A. §20-2-491. - Determine that all SPLOST revenue is properly recorded.